Skip to main content

 Congratulations on being admitted to a West Virginia University graduate program!

-Admitted graduate students can reference this information, in addition to details provided by your graduate program department, to transition, and settle in to graduate life at WVU!
+Reference this information, in addition to details provided by your graduate program department, to transition and settle into graduate life at WVU!

-If you experience difficulty claiming your account or accessing the student portal, please contact the WVU Information Technology Services help desk at 304-293-4444 or visit https://its.wvu.edu/help.
+If you experience difficulty activating your account or accessing the WVU portal, please contact the WVU Information Technology service desk at 304-293-4444 or visit the IT Help Center.

-All WVU students, faculty, and staff must enroll in Duo Two-Factor Authentication to access all WVU accounts and systems.
+All WVU students, faculty, and staff must enroll in Duo two-factor authentication to access WVU accounts and systems.

-If you experience difficulty with the installation or use of Duo Two-Factor Authentication, please contact the WVU Information Technology Services help desk at 304-293-4444 or visit https://its.wvu.edu/help.
+If you experience difficulty with the installation or use of Duo two-factor authentication, please contact the ITS service desk at 304-293-4444 or visit the IT Help Center.

 Orientation